airqo-platform/AirQo-frontend/README.md

 ## AirQo-frontend

 This repo contains the frontend code for the AirQo platform.
-This includes the code for the Analytics platform, Netmanager dashboard, AirQo website, mobile application and the documentation website.
+This includes the code for the Analytics platform, Calibrate App, Netmanager dashboard, AirQo website, mobile application and the documentation website.

 ## What is AirQo?

-The AirQo project aims to measure and quantify the scale of air pollution in and around Kampala City through the design, development and deployment of a network of low-cost air quality sensing devices mounted on either static or mobile objects.
+The AirQo project aims to measure and quantify the scale of air pollution throughout Africa through the design, development and deployment of a network of low-cost air quality sensing devices mounted on either static or mobile objects.

 ## File Organization